Kelly Cooke

-Kelly Cooke (born October 29, 1990) is an American ice hockey official, currently serving as a referee in the American Hockey League (AHL).
+Kelly Cooke (born October 29, 1990) is an American ice hockey official, currently serving as a referee in the Professional Women's Hockey League (PWHL).
 A retired ice hockey forward, she played with the Boston Blades of the Canadian Women's Hockey League (CWHL) during the 2013–14 and 2014–15 seasons, and with the Boston Pride of the Premier Hockey Federation (PHF; previously NWHL) during the 2015–16 season.
 Her college ice hockey career was spent with the Princeton Tigers in the ECAC Hockey conference of the NCAA Division 1.

 Playing career

 After graduating from Princeton University in 2013, Cooke was selected by the Boston Blades with the 35th overall pick in the 2013 CWHL Draft.
 In 2015, Cooke signed with the Boston Pride of the newly-created National Women's Hockey League (NWHL) professional league.
 On December 31, 2015, she participated in the 2016 Outdoor Women's Classic, the first outdoor professional women's ice hockey game.

 Following her retirement from the NWHL in 2016, Cooke served as the league's Director of Player Safety.